 As you get into middle age, things in your body start changing.
 You can’t just pull all-nighters at work like you used to or go out for the night with your friends and recover in a single weekend.

 Of course, your overall health isn’t the only thing that suffers.
 So does your skin, hair, and nails.
 It is not unusual or vain to think about the state of your hair.
-Some several basic dos and don’ts can go a long way in helping your hair look soft, shiny, and healthy well into your 40s.
+Several basic dos and don’ts can go a long way in helping your hair look soft, shiny, and healthy well into your 40s.

 Don’t Style Your Hair Too Often